tripleee/SmokeDetector-wiki/Home.md

 ***
 ###Glossary:

-- **Blacklist** - list of users for which every post of theirs will be posted to chatrooms.
-Usually used for spammers.
+- **Blacklist** - list of users whose every question or answer will be posted to the appropriate chatrooms.
+This should be used **only for spammers or** for users whose posts merit **abusive/offensive flags.**

 - **Whitelist** - list of users which are free from username checks on their posts.
 Title and body will still be checked.